 Documents, maps and publications show how the Canadian Pacific Railway was built, and how Vancouver was chosen as the western terminus.
 Photographs and accounts of the building of the railway are presented, along with vibrant posters promoting travel and tourism via C.P.R. rail and steamships.
 Beautiful examples of cruise ship memorabilia provide a glimpse of the style of the times.

-The exhibition is open to the public, free of charge during Rare Books and Special Collections opening hours (Monday through Friday, 10 a.m.-4 p.m.).
-Also, there is a drop-in tour of the Chung Collection room available every Thursday at 10 a.m.
+RBSC offers a drop-in tour of the Chung Collection room every Thursday at 10 a.m.
+The exhibition is also open to the public, free of charge during Rare Books and Special Collections opening hours (Monday through Friday, 10 a.m.-4 p.m.).
 We hope to welcome you for a visit soon!